wearefuturegov/total_transport/README.markdown

 Copy the contents of `.env.example` to `.env` and replace the dummy variables with real ones

-Run `bundle exec rake db:migrate` to set up the database
+Run `bundle exec rake db:create`, then `bundle exec rake db:migrate` to set up the database

 Run the tests with `bundle exec rake`